Family Archive

 Gen V

-Yke Jogchums "Ike" Groen 1869 – 1963 Carpenter.
-The Immigrant — born in Ureterp, Friesland, died at Sumas, Whatcom County, WA.
-Lived to age 94.
+Yke Jogchums "Ike" Groen 1869–1963 Carpenter.
+The immigrant—born in Ureterp, Friesland, died at Sumas, Whatcom County, Washington.
+Lived 94 years.

 Gen VI

-Nellie "Pietje" Groen 1903 – 1996 Born in Ureterp, emigrated with family.
+Nellie "Pietje" Groen 1903–1996 Born in Ureterp.
+Emigrated with family.
 Married John Aldrich de Vries.
-Lived to age 92 in Lynden, WA
+Died at 92 in Lynden, Washington.

 Gen VII